-i) Financial assets and liabilities at fair value through profit or loss: A financial asset or liability is classified in this category if acquired principally for the purpose of selling or repurchasing in the short term.

-Financial instruments in this category are recognized initially and subsequently at fair value.
+- i) Financial assets and liabilities at fair value through profit or loss: A financial asset or liability is classified in this category if acquired principally for the purpose of selling or repurchasing in the short term. - Financial instruments in this category are recognized initially and subsequently at fair value.
 Transaction costs are expensed in the consolidated statements of operations and comprehensive loss.
 Gains and losses arising from changes in the fair value are presented in the consolidated statements of operations and comprehensive loss within interest (income) and other (income) expense in the period in which they arise.
-Non-derivative financial assets and liabilities at fair value through profit or loss are classified as current, except for the portion expected to be realized or paid beyond 12 months of the date of the consolidated statement of financial position, which is classified as long-term.

-ii) Available-for-sale investments: Available-for-sale investments are non-derivatives that are either designated in this category or not classified in any of the other categories.
-The Company's available-forsale assets comprise investments in equity securities of companies that are also related parties.
-As at August 28, 2016 and August 30, 2015, the fair value of these equity securities is not significant.

-Available-for-sale investments are recognized initially at fair value plus transaction costs and are subsequently carried at fair value.
+Non-derivative financial assets and liabilities at fair value through profit or loss are classified as current, except for the portion expected to be realized or paid beyond 12 months of the date of the consolidated statements of financial position, which is classified as long-term. - ii) Available-for-sale investments: Available-for-sale investments are non-derivatives that are either designated in this category or not classified in any of the other categories.
+The Company's available-for-sale assets comprise investments in equity securities of companies that are also related parties.
+As at August 27, 2017 and August 28, 2016, the fair value of these equity securities is not significant. - Available-for-sale investments are recognized initially at fair value plus transaction costs and are subsequently carried at fair value.
 Gains or losses arising from remeasurement are recognized in interest (income) and other (income) expense.
-Available-for-sale investments are classified as non-current, unless an investment matures within 12 months, or management expects to dispose of it within 12 months.

-Dividends on available-for-sale equity instruments are recognized in the consolidated statements of operations and comprehensive loss as dividend income when the Company's right to receive payment is established.

-iii) Loans and receivables: Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
+Available-for-sale investments are classified as non-current, unless an investment matures within 12 months, or management expects to dispose of it within 12 months. - Dividends on available-for-sale equity instruments are recognized in the consolidated statements of operations and comprehensive loss as dividend income when the Company's right to receive payment is established. - determinable payments that are not quoted in an active market.
 The Company's loans and receivables comprise cash and cash equivalents, trade and other receivables and loans and advances, and are included in current assets due to their short-term nature, except for the portion expected to be realized beyond 12 months from the date of the consolidated statement of financial position.
 Loans and receivables are initially recognized at the amount expected to be received, less, when material, a discount to reduce the loans and receivables to fair value.
-Subsequently, loans and receivables are measured at amortized cost using the effective interest method less a provision for impairment. iv) Financial liabilities at amortized cost: Financial liabilities at amortized cost include bank indebtedness, trade and other payables, long-term debt, loan payable to SIR Royalty Income Fund and the Ordinary LP Units and Class A LP Units of the Partnership.
+Subsequently, loans and receivables are measured at amortized cost using the effective interest method less a provision for impairment.

+iv) Financial liabilities at amortized cost: Financial liabilities at amortized cost include bank indebtedness, trade and other payables, long-term debt, loan payable to SIR Royalty Income Fund and the Ordinary LP Units and Class A LP Units of the Partnership.
 Trade and other payables are initially recognized at the amount required to be paid, less, when material, a discount to reduce the payables to fair value.
 Subsequently, trade and other payables are measured at amortized cost using the effective interest method.
 Bank indebtedness, long-term debt, the loan payable to SIR Royalty Income Fund and the Ordinary LP Units and Class A LP Units of the Partnership are recognized initially at fair value, net of any transaction costs incurred, and subsequently at amortized cost using the effective interest method.
 These are classified as current liabilities if payment is due within 12 months.
 Otherwise, they are presented as non-current liabilities.